IOC to start discussions on possible Tokyo 2020 postponement

 “The IOC is confident that it will have finalised these discussions within the next four weeks.”

-The British Olympic Association welcome the news but said a quick decision on the Games was now necessary.
+The British Olympic Association welcomed the news but said a quick decision on the Games was now necessary.

 “We welcome the IOC Executive Board decision to review the options in respect of a postponement of the Tokyo 2020 Olympic Games,” BOA chairman Hugh Robertson said.